twhite96/astro-blogger/README.md

-# Repo to demo Astro pagination bug.
+# Astro index page pagination demo.

 Pagination size is set to 2.
 There are 5 posts.
 3 pages will be built.
-Page 1 has posts 5 and 4.
-Page 2 has posts 3, 2, and 1.
-Page 3 hast post 1.

-This can be fixed in pages/[page].astro by changing the pageSize parameter value from a variable to a hardcoded number.

-The bug appears to be related to using a variable for the pageSize parameter.
+This works by only showing the pageSize number of posts on the index page, which then links to /2 (page 2 of the pagination results).
+Page 2's previous link links back to index.